New Patients (202) 851-7554

 Tooth Extraction Washington DC

 In most cases, dentists perform tooth extractions as a last restore solution.
 Dr. Deckard will explore other options before extracting a tooth.
+Dr. Deckard performs routine extractions in our Washington, DC, dental office.
+He will work with you to determine if you need a tooth replacement after the extraction.

 Reasons For Tooth Extractions